-The data covered in the annual update analysis includes LOOP initiating events (LOOP-IE) and LOOP shutdown events (LOOP-SD), but not LOOP no-trip events (LOOP-NT) or partial LOOP events (PLOOP).
+The data covered in the annual update analysis includes LOOP initiating events (LOOP-IE) and LOOP shutdown events (LOOP-SD).
+LOOP no-trip events (LOOP-NT) and partial LOOP events (PLOOP) are not included in the analysis.

 Since 2009, the annual LOOP updates have included a discussion of emergency diesel generator (EDG) repair times.
-Such analysis has been moved to the EDG component study report since 2018 (Schroeder, 2018) and can be accessed from https://nrcoe.inl.gov/resultsdb/CompPerf/.
+Such analysis has been moved to the EDG component study reports since 2018 (Schroeder, 2018) and can be accessed from https://nrcoe.inl.gov/resultsdb/CompPerf/.

 Figure 1.
-LOOP classification
+LOOP classification.